kawiraaa/tb-analysis/README.md

 ---

-## 5. BMI vs Treatment Outcome
+### 5. BMI vs Treatment Outcome
-insight: The difference between success and failure is a tiny fraction of a BMI point (0.11).
-This proves that patients are starting treatment at roughly the same average, healthy weight.
-Baseline body weight does not determine whether a patient beats TB.
+Insight: Baseline BMI does not show a strong variation across treatment outcomes, suggesting it is not a major predictor of TB treatment success in this dataset.

 ```sql